Tips for Packing Props

 Lose items, toolkits, etc.

-• You can combine lose items inside a tub or box, if none of them are fragile.
+• You can combine small lose items inside a tub or box, if none of them are fragile.

 • Do not combine multiple items of different shapes unless they fit inside an existing smaller box.